eliranwong/ffocos/README.md

 > ffocos > /dev/null 2>&1 & disown

+Remarks: run ffocos, and keep it running, before launching the application that has an issue with fcitx.

 # To Create an Alias

 echo 'alias ffocos="ffocos > /dev/null 2>&1 & disown"' >> ~/.bashrc